MarcD25/ColdEmailGenerator/README.md

-# Cold Email Internship Generator
+# RAG Cold Email Internship Generator

 This Python script automates the process of generating cold emails for hiring opportunities using Ollama (model: llama3:8b).